 Feeling fruity in this gorgeous fruit Frankie from @littlepartydress and matching earrings from @spottingunicorns!
 The two together is a match made in heaven! ?
 Anyone that knows me knows how much of a fan I am of the Frankie dress, especially for school!
 Perfect all year round, in the winter I will wear with tights and boots! ?
 The earrings from @spottingunicorns are sparkly in the sun which is the perfect touch and who doesn’t love sparkles?! ✨ ???

 No matter where in the school your students will be taking the test, state testing conditions will feel noticeably different for them.
-With all pictures, posters, and stimulus removed from the walls, desks moved from their usual configurations into rows of individual seating, there’s a certain ‘vibe’ that students will notice as soon as they enter their examination room.
+With all pictures, posters, and stimuli removed from the walls and maybe even desks moved around, there’s a certain ‘vibe’ that students will notice as soon as they enter the room.

 One of the best ideas we can share is to help your students identify a ‘brain break’ point they can look at when they are feeling stressed or worried during the test.